Faylixe/wage/02 - Memory.md

 }
 ```

+TODO : Note on 85 and 15 value computation.

 And that's it !
 Such test interface can be now reused for any test that cover a class which implements the **IMemoryStream**
 interface.
 This testing strategy will be used through all this project.
 We can move to a deeper level, which is the
 **IMemoryBank** interface.
 Since **IMemoryBank** is an **IMemoryStream**, we can write a test interface for it which also